SwatiShirke/swatishirke.github.io/_pages/projects.md

   - /projects
 ---

-**Course Project: Quadrotor waypoint tracking** _(Oct.
-2023 - Present)_

-WPI - Working under the guidance of Prof. Yanuha Li
-∗ Implementing a reinforcement learning agent capable of executing motion planning and control for a quadrotor to follow a given trajectory using Proximal Policy Optimization(PPO).

 **Research Project: Multi-agent RL (MARL) for Autonomous Vehicle (AV) fleet** _(Jan.
 2024 - Present)_

 WPI - Working under the guidance of Prof. Siavash Farzan as a Graduate Student Researcher